Skip to main content

 Prion humain

 Creutzfeldt-Jakob disease (CJD) is the most common form of prion disease in humans.
-There are three forms: sporadic, in which the origin is unknown, hereditary, due to a mutation in the prion protein gene, and acquired, such as the variant form of Creutzfeldt-Jakob disease linked to the ingestion of bovine derivatives contaminated with an abnormal prion protein.
+There are three forms: sporadic, in which the origin is unknown; hereditary, caused by a mutation in the prion protein gene; and acquired, such as the variant form of CJD linked to the ingestion of bovine by-products contaminated with an abnormal prion protein.

 Symptoms